karasulh/MusicPlayer/README.md

 - `Cargo.toml` => it is the fundamental file of Rust which shows the dependencies of this project.
 It could be written by user.
 - `Cargo.lock` => it is the fundamental file of Rust which shows the detailed dependencies and its versions of this project.
 It can be only read and it is auto-generated.
 It is generated according to last succesfull build.
 - `main.rs` => it is the main file of project as you can understand from its name.
 In this file, the parts of the projects like UI objects and playlist as functional part of mp3 player are initialized.
 Also some UI events are connected which means UI and its behaviours are defined.
 The contents of main file can be split to another struct object like 'App' struct in next versions.
--`toolbox.rs` => it defines the toolbox buttons at the top of the UI.
+- `toolbox.rs` => it defines the toolbox buttons at the top of the UI.
 - `playlist.rs` => it has the functional parts of the player, it handles the UI related functions of music player like add music, play music, add list of music properties.
 We can say that it organizes the UI and satisfies playing ability to this project.
--`mp3decoder.rs` => for mp3 decoder, I used "symphonia" crate.
+- `mp3decoder.rs` => for mp3 decoder, I used "symphonia" crate.
 It decodes the mp3, it means it takes the mp3 file and make it to ready to play by converting into understandable format for player.
 It converts the file into decoded buffer and divides it into packets to play.
--`player.rs` => for playback, I used "rodio" crate.
+- `player.rs` => for playback, I used "rodio" crate.
 It uses the above decoder and plays the streaming sound.
 Streaming sound, must be Source which is trait which we implements it for decoder to play by playback.
 We can control the songs via playback.

 ---

 ## Notes

--Don't Forget to Install GTK4 to computer like:
+- Don't Forget to Install GTK4 to computer like:
 `pacman -S mingw-w64-x86_64-gtk4`
 Check the gtk4 official website.